OmkarArote/workshop-todo-native-mobile/BuildaReactNativeAppwithExpo.md

 ## Native Feature Additions

-In this workshop you will also add native features that are not present in the original web application.
+In this workshop, you will also add native features that are not present in the original web application.
 These include:

 - [Segmented Control](https://github.com/react-native-segmented-control/segmented-control): Instead of a filter at the bottom of the list, you will learn how to create a segmented control component that allows you to filter tasks based on their status of All, Active, and Completed.